Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Conclusion

 \section{Conclusion}

-The paper proposes to resolve the problem of disagreement in annotated hard labels for emotion classification from the perspective of Bayesian statistics.
+The paper proposes resolving the problem of disagreement in annotated hard labels for emotion classification from the perspective of Bayesian statistics.
 Instead of using majority voting to achieve a majority hard label that is used to build a classifier, the Dirichlet prior network training loss is applied to the task to better model the distribution of emotions.
 It preserves label uncertainty by maximising the likelihood of sampling all hard labels with inconsistent emotion classes from an utterance-specific Dirichlet distribution, which is predicted separately for each utterance with a neural network model.
-Given the fact that a large proportion of emotion data (\textit{e.g.} the IEMOCAP dataset) has significant ambiguous and inter-annotator disagreement, the proposed Bayesian framework also allows the detection of test utterances without majority unique labels based on two uncertainty estimation metrics, which is a more general setup than simply ignoring such data as in the traditional emotion classification framework.
-A novel combined loss function that interpolates the DPN loss with Kullback-Leibler loss is further proposed, which not only has more stable training performance but also results in improved uncertainty estimates.
-The proposed method could be applicable to other type of problems, beyond emotion tasks, with ambiguous labels.
+Given the fact that a large proportion of emotion data (\textit{e.g.} in the IEMOCAP dataset) has significant inter-annotator disagreement, the proposed Bayesian framework also allows the detection of test utterances without majority unique labels based on two uncertainty estimation metrics,

+which is a more general setup than simply ignoring such data as in the traditional emotion classification framework.
+A novel combined loss function that interpolates the DPN loss with Kullback-Leibler loss has also been proposed, which not only has a more stable training performance but also results in improved uncertainty estimates.
+The findings were further validated using a larger real-life emotion dataset.
+Beyond emotion recognition, label uncertainty is a common issue in many human perception and understanding tasks, since golden references are often not well-defined due to the subjective evaluation of annotators.
+The proposed method could be applicable to other such tasks to handle the uncertainty in labels.

 \ifCLASSOPTIONcompsoc